richardmarquez2001/brickhacks2020/README.md

 Coming into BrickHacks, we wanted to create a project that would help out the community.
 While brainstorming, we all noticed that certain areas around our campus were unsafe due to the high crime rate.
 Also, our university provides information about security incidents around campus.
 We decided to create a web application that would make students feel safer by showing the areas around the campus that have security incidents.
 Using this, students can infer which areas are deemed more unsafe than others.

 ## What it does
-‘Get Me Home Safe’ is a web based application that visualizes the unsafe areas around the campus.
+‘Safe Space’ is a web based application that visualizes the unsafe areas around the campus.
 When you open the application, a map will appear with the points where security incidents have occured recently.
 People can log in and submit reports of security incidents within the city.
 This application is community based, so all the points are reported by other users, or the police.

 ## How we built it
 The web application itself was built using JS, HTML, and CSS.
 We used Google Cloud APIs (Google Maps, Places, and Geocoding) to get and display information around the user’s location, and MongoDB to store the list of crime spots within the city and user information.
 We also created an API to access all of this information easily and used cryptography to secure information, such as user passwords and authentication tokens.